22 Best Things To Do In Croatia (Approved By Locals)

 Hvar Town, nestled on the island of Hvar, offers some of the most awe-inspiring vistas you’ll ever see.

-As you wander through the town, you’ll be captivated by the panoramic beauty that surrounds you.
+Every time I wander through the town’s charming streets, I’m captivated by the panoramic beauty that surrounds me.
 The crystal-clear waters of the Adriatic Sea shimmer in shades of blue, which complement the vibrant greenery of the island’s landscapes.
-The charming orange-roofed buildings and the historic architecture add to the town’s charm.
+Moreover, the delightful orange-roofed buildings and the historic architecture definitely add to the town’s charm.

-Don’t miss the chance to climb up to the Hvar Fortress, which offers a mesmerizing view of the town and the nearby Pakleni Islands.
-Pro tip: it’s the perfect spot to watch the sunset!
+Furthermore, I must recommend climbing up to the Hvar Fortress.
+It offers a mesmerizing view of the town and the nearby Pakleni Islands.
+What’s more, it’s the perfect spot to watch the sunset!

 As you meander through the city, the first thing you’ll notice is the beauty of baroque architecture that’s around every corner.
 I particularly liked the pastel colours and intricate details of it all.

-Don’t miss the opportunity to visit the Varaždin Castle!
+Also, don’t miss the opportunity to visit the Varaždin Castle!
 It’s a beautiful baroque fortress surrounded by lush gardens that I visited last spring.
-Don’t miss the castle’s museum either!
+In addition, another thing that really impressed me was the castle’s museum, so I highly recommend you visit it.

 I really like road trips.
-I can proudly say that I’ve been on quite a few in my life, and the one through Istria’s villages has got to be my favourite.
-If you didn’t know, Istria is a stunning peninsula, and a dream destination for those who are looking for ultimate scenic beauty.
+And I can proudly say that I’ve been on quite a few in my life.
+However, the one through Istria’s villages has got to be my favourite.
+In case you didn’t know, Istria is a stunning peninsula, and a dream destination for those who are looking for ultimate scenic beauty.

-Make sure to stop in Grožnjan and Motovun!
-Grožnjan is a village known for its artistic vibes.
+When you’re there, be sure to stop by Grožnjan and Motovun!
+Namely, Grožnjan is a village known for its artistic vibes.
 On the other hand, Motovun is a small settlement perched on a hill surrounded by lush green landscapes.
+Both are unique and very charming.

-Furthermore, I recommend trying Istria’s famous truffles and indulging in the local cuisine at one of the many family-run taverns.
+In addition, I must recommend trying Istria’s famous truffles as well as indulging in the local cuisine at one of the many family-run taverns.
+It’s a real treat for your taste buds!

 As you explore the city, you’ll come across familiar locations like the Red Keep (Fort Lovrijenac) and the famous Walk of Shame (Stradun).
-It’s a thrilling experience for any Game of Thrones fan, and the city’s medieval charm adds an extra layer of authenticity to the adventure.
+If you’re a Game of Thrones fan like I am, this is sure to be an exciting experience for you, and the medieval charm of the city adds an extra layer of authenticity to the adventure.

-If you have the time, I recommend a visit to the Arboretum Trsteno, too:
+Also, if you have the time, I recommend a visit to the Arboretum Trsteno as well:

 This beautiful garden was featured in the show as the palace gardens of King’s Landing, and it’s a nice place to relax and enjoy the beauty of nature.